-Ye Year ended December 31, 2017 2016 2015 Number of new recruits 303,867 262,732 228,115 Number of newly life insurance-licensed sales representatives 48,535 44,724 39,632 Number of life insurance-licensed sales representatives, at period end 126,121 116,827 106,710 Average number of life insurance-licensed sales representatives during period 121,291 111,843 101,660
+Ye Year ended December 31, 2018 2017 2016 Number of new recruits 290,886 303,867 262,732 Number of newly life insurance-licensed sales representatives 48,041 48,535 44,724 Number of life insurance-licensed sales representatives, at period end 130,736 126,121 116,827 Average number of life insurance-licensed sales representatives during period 128,977 121,291 111,843

-We define new recruits as individuals who have submitted an application to join our sales force together with payment of the nominal fee to commence their pre-licensing training.
-Certain recruits may not meet the compliance standards to join our sales force, and others elect to withdraw prior to becoming active in our business.
+We define new recruits as individuals who have submitted an independent business application to become sales representatives together with payment of the nominal fee to commence their pre-licensing training.
+Certain recruits may not meet the compliance standards to become a sales representative, and others elect to withdraw prior to becoming actively engaged.

-On average, it requires approximately three months for our sales representatives to complete the necessary applications and pre-licensing coursework and to pass the applicable state or provincial examinations to obtain a license to sell our term life insurance products.
-As a result, individuals recruited to join our sales force within a given fiscal period may not become licensed sales representatives or meet compliance standards until a subsequent period.
+On average, it takes approximately three months for sales representatives to complete the necessary applications and pre-licensing coursework and to pass the applicable state or provincial examinations to obtain a license to sell our term life insurance products.
+As a result, individuals recruited to become sales representatives within a given fiscal period may not become licensed sales representatives or meet compliance standards until a subsequent period.